GrahamAshbridge/TechnicalTest/README.md

 **Senior developer applicants (as above including)**
 - Shown understanding of async.
-- Display an indepth knowledge of unit testing.
+- Display an in-depth knowledge of unit testing.

 **Bonus points**
 - Display a knowledge of your favourite pattern that best fits the application.